The Foundation works every day to make “unadoptable” unacceptable.

 Our recruiters work with smaller caseloads of children most at risk of aging out of the system, ensuring they have the time and resources to give each child as much attention as he or she deserves.
 These professionals are determined and relentless, using proven tactics focused on finding the best home for a child through the starting points of familiar circles of family, friends and neighbors and then reaching out to the communities in which they live.

-The Dave Thomas Foundation for Adoption supports more than 340 recruiters working for children throughout the U.S. and Canada through Wendy’s Wonderful Kids.
+The Dave Thomas Foundation for Adoption supports nearly 400 recruiters working for children throughout the U.S. and Canada through Wendy’s Wonderful Kids.
 The program has helped thousands of children be adopted by their forever families.

 The children served by the Wendy’s Wonderful Kids program are typically those who have been waiting the longest for an adoptive family.
 By the time they are referred to a Wendy’s Wonderful Kids recruiter: